apache/doris/docs/en/docs/get-starting/get-starting.md

 # Quick Start

-Apache Doris is a high-performance, real-time analytic database based on the MPP architecture and is known for its extreme speed and ease of use, requiring only sub-second response times to return query results under massive amounts of data, supporting not only highly concurrent point query scenarios but also high-throughput complex analysis scenarios.
-This short guide will show you how to download the latest stable version of Doris, install and run it on a single node, including creating databases, data tables, importing data and queries, etc. You can also operate and view Doris through the Web UI
+Apache Doris is a high-performance, real-time analytic database based on the MPP architecture and is known for its extreme speed and ease of use.
+It takes only sub-second response times to return query results under massive amounts of data, and can support not only highly concurrent point query scenarios, but also high-throughput complex analytic scenarios. version, install and run it on a single node, including creating databases, data tables, importing data and queries, etc.

 ## Download Doris